gcrodriguez/Kuka-Arm-Pick-and-Place/writeup_template.md

 5->6 | 0 | 0 | 0 | 0
 6->EE | 0 | 0 | 0 | 0

+The transformation matrices about each joint were obtained using

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.